Thorium/SignalR-FSharp-Example/README.markdown

 - For server side:
-  This could work purely from F# as Owin ([http://owin.org/][4]) console application but now Owin-code is in comments and F#-server-side is called from an empty ASP.NET C# Web Application.
-(Still you can start OWin from F# Interactive...)
+  This could work purely from F# as Owin ([http://owin.org/][4]) console application but now F#-server-side is called from an empty ASP.NET C# Web Application.
+  (You can start OWin from F# Interactive...)

 - For client side:
   Silverlight 5.0 application using F#-library